WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 3.md

 ---
 Code_Name : Middle Ages

+In the chaotic aftermath of [[Season 2]]'s explosive finale, a new world emerged from the digital ashes.
+The slate had been wiped clean, and with it came new promises of order, stability, and peace. [[shihaam_me]], the server's often-absent creator, had returned to take his rightful place as administrator.
+Hacks were officially outlawed, and for a brief, fleeting moment, it seemed as though SarCraft might finally know tranquility.

+How wrong they were.

 | Season  | 3             |
 | ------- | ------------- |
 | Start   | April 11 2020 |